sauveerk/projects/Kubernetes-CI-CD-Pipeline.md

   --managed \
   --spot

--Verify that cluster and nodegroups have been created in console
+- Verify that cluster and nodegroups have been created in console

 ![alt text](Images/k8-pipe/K8sCluster.png)

--Run this command to work on your cluster using kubectl.
+- Run this command to work on your cluster using kubectl.

 aws eks update-kubeconfig --region ap-south-1 --name my-cluster